fabi321/pixelbomber/README.md

 ## Tradeoff
 If you want to only loop a static video, specifying the video frames as images is faster, as it only encodes them once.

+# Get images from camera

+By using `/dev/video*` as sole image file path, you can use v4l cameras as input.
+You can also use `--test-green-screen` to get the current pixel value on position 0,0, and use that value with `--green-screen` to filter out the green screen.

+Tip: OBS has a virtual camera feature.

 # Get images from video